An insurance policy is a promise of assistance when things go wrong provided you fall within the policy’s terms and conditions.

 What is a claim?

-When you make a claim on an insurance policy, you are formally notifying the insurance company that you have suffered a loss or damage that you believe is covered by the policy and you are requesting action.
+When you make a claim on an insurance policy, you are formally notifying the insurance company that you have suffered a loss or damage that is covered by the policy and you are requesting action.

 The insurer will review your claim and see if the event or circumstances are risks covered by the policy.